fujihack/fujihack/README.md

 - C header files with info & RAM/firmware stubs for each camera model
 - POSIX, Graphics, and I/O APIs over Fujifilm's RTOS API
 - Video record limit mod, button remapping
-- *Frontier*, the UI and module/scripting system
+- Unfinished UI and module/scripting system
-- Anything else needed to gain [interoperability](https://en.wikipedia.org/wiki/Interoperability)
+- Anything else needed to gain interoperability

 ## Patching firmware
 - Currently, the only way to run Fujihack is with a patched firmware.